neftjs/neft/handler.coffee.md

 *String* Handler::method
 ------------------------

-This property describes which type of a request, this handler can handle.
+Describes which type of the request, this handler can handle.

-It's one of the **Networking.Request.METHODS** values.

 		method: ''

 *Networking.Uri* Handler::uri
 -----------------------------

-This property is compared with a request uri.
+This property is compared with the request uri.

 		uri: null

 *Schema* Handler::schema = null
 -------------------------------

-This property is used to determine whether a request uri is valid and can be handled by the handler callback.
+Used to determine whether the request uri is valid and can be handled by the handler callback.

-This property is optional in the constructor.

 		schema: null

 *Function* Handler::callback
 ----------------------------

-This function is used to handle a request.
+Function used to handle the request.

 It's called with three parameters: **Networking.Request**, **Networking.Response** and a *next* function.

-If *next* function is called, next handler is checked.
+If the *next* function is called, the next handler is checked.

 		callback: null

 Handler::exec(*Networking.Request* request, *Networking.Response* response, *Function* next)
 --------------------------------------------------------------------------------------------

-This method executes a handler, that is:
+Executes the handler, that is:
- - compare a uri with a request,
+ - compares the uri with the request,
- - validate the request uri with a schema,
+ - validates the request uri with the schema,
- - call a callback.
+ - calls the handler callback.

-It's internally called by the **Networking.createRequest()**.
+It's internally called by the [createRequest()][networking/Networking::createRequest()].

 		exec: (req, res, next) ->
 			assert.instanceOf req, Networking.Request, '::exec request argument ...'